-Top Safest Neighborhoods to Live in New York City
+Safest Neighborhoods to Live in New York City in 2025

 safest neighborhoods in New York

-The biggest companies in education, media, fashion, real estate, and financial services are based in New York City, drawing those looking for employment opportunities in America’s former capital.
+The biggest companies in education, media, fashion, real estate, and financial services are based in New York City and draw those looking for employment opportunities in America’s former capital.

 General Safety and Crime Rates in NYC